top of page

 Spring is the real New Year

-The date January 1st as the start of the new year originates from ancient Rome, specifically from Julius Caesar's calendar reform in 45 B.C.
+The modern date January 1st being the start of the new year originates with Ancient Rome with Julius Caesar's calendar reform in 45 B.C.
 Before this, the Roman Republic followed a lunar-based calendar that had drifted out of sync with the seasons due to political manipulation and irregular adjustments.
 To correct this, Caesar introduced the Julian calendar, a solar-based system, adding 67 days to realign the year and establishing January 1st as the official start.
-This change also served a practical purpose: Roman elected officials traditionally began their terms at the start of the year, and by fixing January 1st as New Year's Day, military campaigns could be planned earlier...
-On January 1st they held feasts dedicated to Janus, the god of beginnings and transitions, symbolized by his two faces—one looking back and the other forward.
+This change also served a practical purpose: Roman elected officials traditionally began their terms at the start of the year, and by fixing January 1st as New Year's Day, military campaigns could be planned earlier.
+On January 1st they held feasts dedicated to Janus, the god of beginnings and transitions, symbolized by his two faces: one looking back and the other forward.
 January getting its name from this deity.

 During the Middle Ages, errors in Julius Caesar’s calendar became evident, leading many to abandon it.
 In the 1570's, Pope Gregory XIII enlisted Jesuit astronomer Christopher Clavius to correct the miscalculations.
-By 1582, the Gregorian calendar was introduced, solidifying January 1st as the widely accepted start of the new year.
-443 years later we still use the Gregorian calendar, now integrated in our phones.
-The Babylonians, one of the earliest civilizations to record a new year festival, around 2,000 B.C., celebrated Akitu: their New Year's festival was on the first moon after the vernal equinox.
-Aligning the new year to Spring continued until the calendar became a tool for administration; it leaned away from the concept of connection to the rhythms of nature.
-Calendars at their root serve to honor humanity’s intrinsic relationship to the cycles of the Earth, Moon, and Sun.
+By 1582, the Gregorian calendar was introduced, solidifying January 1st as the now more globally accepted start of the new year.
+443 years later we still use the Gregorian calendar, now in our phones as a given feature yet still the foundation from which we live and organize every day.

 Deep wisdom is found within the Seasons: They reflect the cycles and patterns all around us.